Botox and Dysport Newport Beach

 Which Should You Choose: Botox or Dysport?

 Botox has been on the market as a preferred skin aging treatment for years now.
 Next was Dysport, Xeomin, and Jeuveau, in that order.
-Each has its own slight variations however they are all very similar in their outcome and administration.
-There are some areas that may respond better to one product compared to another.
+Each has its slight variations however they are all very similar in their outcome and administration.
+Some areas may respond better to one product compared to another.
 There are also patients to tend to gravitate to one or another.